Human Biology & Society, B.A.

 Human Biology & Society, B.S.

-- Sample course plan for premajor and major courses required by our B.A. and B.S.
+- Sample 4-year course plan for our B.A. and B.S. programs

-Take Society and Genetics 5, (offered each Fall quarter).
+Incoming first year students may select premajor status at time of application to UCLA or during Summer Orientation (by asking your Summer Orientation counselor to switch you into our premajor); with premajor status you may and must enroll in SOCIETY AND GENETICS 5 during your first Fall term.
 You will learn about genes and gene expression, human evolutionary biology, and concepts of society, diversity and identity.
-Receive a grade of B or better, and then contact our Student Affairs Officer, indicating your desire to be a pre-major in either our B.A. or B.S. program.
-There is no application required for declaring pre-major status.
-As a pre-major, you will work toward completing lower division preparatory requirements.
+For all others, to become a premajor, you must first take SOCIETY AND GENETICS 5 (offered each Fall quarter) during your first two years; receive a grade of B or better, and then contact our Student Affairs Officer, indicating your desire to be a premajor in either our B.A. or B.S. program.
+There is no application required for declaring premajor status.
+As a premajor, you will work toward completing lower division preparatory requirements with the aim of applying to the major no later than your sophomore Spring.

 How to become a major